 The WRAGS scheme is one which I strongly support.
-This scheme identities people who would like some experience within a garden - to gain not only experience, but also some training and guidance from the garden owner or Head gardener.
+This scheme identifies people who would like some experience within a garden - to gain not only experience, but also some training and guidance from the garden owner or Head gardener.
 The fact that this placement is monitored and has a requirement for the trainee in terms of documentation production as a way of gathering evidence of the work undertaken is admirable, and also useful to the trainee in the years to come.
 It shows a commitment to the training and the gardens in which they are working.

 Numerous WRAGS scheme garden trainees now contribute to the management of many important gardens and the experience gained in their trainee gardens carried with them and onto others.